 - 10 medium boxes (18 x 18 x 16): For heavier items such as small appliances, pantry items, pots and pans, silverware, contents of drawers, cookbooks.

-- Unprinted Newswrap: To pack fragile items, including food items, small appliances.
-Purchase a 4 to 5 lbs bundle.
+- Unprinted news wrap paper: To pack fragile items, including food items, small appliances.
+Purchase a 4- to 5 -lb. bundle.

-- 5-10 Cell Kits (18 x 18): Cell kits are extremely useful for packing glasses, stemware, wine and liquor bottles.
-I've also used them to pack figurines, vases, and canisters.
+- 5 to 10 cell kits (18 x 18): Cell kits are extremely useful for packing glasses, stemware, wine, and liquor bottles.
+They can also be used to pack figurines, vases, and canisters.
 Check the sizes of your cell kits to ensure they'll fit into the boxes you have.

 - Packing/sealing tape: Purchase in bulk, as you'll need it for packing all your rooms.

-- Marker labels: Again purchase enough so you can pack your entire house.
+- Labels and markers: Again, purchase enough so you can pack your entire house.

+Pack Items not frequently used.
 Start by packing the items in your cupboards and drawers that you don't use on a daily basis.
-It could include:
+These can include:

 - Vases, crystal